Features How It Works Privacy Ingredients Support

 No Known Allergens

 No allergen tags in our database.
 No GHS hazard codes.
-Not irritating at 10% concentration.
+Not irritating at 10% in petrolatum base.
 Not sensitizing in animal studies.
-Skin-identical lipid naturally present in human skin.
+Low sensitization risk, though isolated individual reactions cannot be entirely excluded.
+Naturally present in human skin.

 CosIng